Cacsjep/acap_missing_features_docs/docs/features.md

 ---

+#### Event Camera Bridge

+Register events from other AXIS cameras into the camera rules system to enable cross-camera rules.

 #### Event Delay Timer

 Introduces a configurable delay between the original event trigger and a subsequent action.
 This allows you to sequence events and automate workflows that depend on precise timing.